Flow Chord Pad

 | **Red** | Unexpected, creates tension | C → Bdim, G → Dm |

-The ranking comes from Kiwisonic's harmony engine, which uses functional harmony rules (how chords typically move in real music).
+The ranking is based on functional harmony rules (how chords typically move in Western music).
 When a genre profile is active, the rankings adapt — jazz promotes ii-V-I chains, folk favors I-IV-V, blues emphasizes dominant sevenths.

 Basic Usage